We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Mid 2009 saw the Kiwi debut of Copland-produced feature The Strength of Water.
 The film was shot in the Hokianga, and involves a Māori brother and sister in an isolated coastal community.
 The film was invited to festivals in Berlin, Rotterdam, Shanghai and Sydney.
 Written by playwright Briar Grace-Smith, the drama was directed by first-timer Armagan Ballantyne.

 Copland followed it with Michael Bennett's big screen drama Matariki, which consists of five interwoven tales set in South Auckland in the days before Matariki.
-Invited to screen at the Toronto Film Festival, the film was released in NZ in November 2010.
+Invited to screen at the Toronto Film Festival, the film was released in New Zealand in November 2010.
 Herald writer Peter Calder gave it a four star review, praising the ensemble cast and a "script that is dramatic and affecting without ever being forced".

 Production company Field Theory launched back in 2014; Copland partnered with fellow producers Philippa Campbell and Tim Sanders.
 Given start up funding by the NZ Film Commission, Field Theory's focus is "high-end film and television for the international market".
 Among the projects the company are developing are the Roger Donaldson-directed Guinea Pig Club, based on plastic surgeon Archibald McIndoe, and an adaptation of Elizabeth Knox sci-fi horror novel Wake

-Profile updated on 5 May 2019
+Profile updated on 12 August 2024

 Sources include